LeoAj2005/LeoAj2005/README.md

 💬 Ask me about Flutter, UI/UX Design, Machine Learning, Python, and LLMs.

-📫 How to reach me: dossajayaug2005@gmail.com
+📫 How to reach me: [Your Email/LinkedIn Profile]

-😄 Pronouns: he/him
+😄 Pronouns: [Your Pronouns]

-⚡ Fun fact: I Drive
+⚡ Fun fact: [A fun fact about you]

 🛠️ My Tech Stack
 Languages